Chart Color Schemes

 Mornington is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Mornington's dwelling structure, as per the latest Census, consisted of 77.0% houses and 23.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 85.5% houses and 14.5% other dwellings.
-Home ownership in Mornington was 43.7%, similar to Melbourne metro.
-Mortgaged dwellings were 33.9% and rented ones were 22.4%.
-The median monthly mortgage repayment in the area was $2,000, higher than Melbourne metro's $1,989.
-Median weekly rent was $400, compared to Melbourne metro's $380.
-Nationally, Mornington's mortgage repayments exceeded the Australian average of $1,863 and rents were higher than the national figure of $375.
+In contrast, Melbourne metro had 85.5% houses and 14.5% other dwellings.
+Home ownership in Mornington was 43.7%, similar to Melbourne metro's level.
+Mortgaged dwellings accounted for 33.9% and rented dwellings made up 22.4%.
+The median monthly mortgage repayment in Mornington was $2,000, higher than Melbourne metro's average of $1,989.
+Median weekly rent in Mornington was $400, compared to Melbourne metro's $380.
+Nationally, Mornington's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing